EXPRESSCLUSTER/ExchangeServer/ExchangeServer2019/Exchange2019.md

 - Required Licenses
 	- Core: For 4CPUs
 	- Replicator Option: For 2 nodes
-	- (Optional) Other Option licenses: For 2 nodes
+	- (Optional) Other licenses: For 2 nodes

 - IP address